Learn more about our

 Have you ever wondered where children living in shelters go during the day?
 Where do they learn?
 Where do they play?
 Where do they go to feel safe?
 Bright Beginnings understands the special needs of young children and families living in homeless environments.
 Our safe, nurturing, developmentally-appropriate childcare for homeless infants, toddlers and preschoolers helps them reach important childhood milestones, while we help their parents to end their homelessness.

-This April we celebrate a cherished tradition at Bright Beginnings.
-The Week of the Young Child™ April 6th-12th, is an annual celebration sponsored by the National Association for the Education of Young Children (NAEYC), the world's largest early childhood education association.
+The Week of the Young Child™ is an annual celebration hosted by the National Association for the Education of Young Children (NAEYC) celebrating early learning, young children, their teachers and families.
 The purpose of the Week of the Young Child™ is to focus public attention on the needs of young children and their families and to recognize the early childhood programs and services that meet those needs.
+Bright Beginnings is excited to participate again this year.
+Follow our social media channels to stay updated on each exciting day that week.

 Another Bright Beginning